ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Mendopath/2nd Level/Touch of Mending.md

 - **Duration**:
 	- Instant.
 - **Effects**
+	- *Your hands heal the injuries of a lucky creature you touch.*
-	- You mend wounds you touch with your hands.
-A creature you touch immediately heals 1d10+2 health.
+	- You heal the target creature some health.
+- **Stats**:
+	- 1d10 + 2 Health from Touch. (+1d10 Health)
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 18 psyfocus spent above the normal cost for this psycast, the target heals an additional 1d10 health.
+For every 18 psyfocus spent above the normal cost for this psycast, you heal the creature an additional 1d10 health.